provrb/Logicgate-Rootkit/docs/README.md

 When the real ComputerDefaults.exe is executed, it would auto-elevate my DLL to Administrator privileges, bypassing the Windows UAC, and allowing me to run malicious code in the context of an Administrator.

-## Procutils.h
+## Process Manager
-One of the first things I started to work on after dllmain.cpp was finished, was the procutils library.
+One of the first things I started to work on after dllmain.cpp was finished, was the Process Manager library.
 Here I created an interface for loading different functions by getting the current processes PEB address and iterating over each LIST_ENTRY of the module list until I found the library I was looking for.
 This would allow me to dynamically load libraries but, I would still need to get the function address to actually import functions from the library.
 I started to research this area and found